 You’ll first want to look at your employer’s preferred HSA provider to see what type of investment options they offer.
 My employer’s preferred HSA provider – Select Account – initially offered terrible investment options.
-Because the funds were so bad, I decided instead to keep contributing to my HSA that I already had with Fidelity.
-Luckily, a few months ago, Select Account added Vanguard funds to its arsenal.
-I’ve since moved all my HSA contributions into Select Account in order to avoid paying duplicative administrative fees.
+Because the funds were so bad, I decided instead to keep contributing to the HSA that I already had with Fidelity.
+Luckily, a few months into my job, Select Account added Vanguard funds to its arsenal.
+I then moved all my HSA contributions into Select Account in order to avoid paying duplicative administrative fees.

 Does Your Employer Contribute Anything To Your HSA?

-If you’re fortunate enough to have an employer that throws some money into your HSA for you, you’ll at minimum probably need to keep an HSA open with your employer’s preferred HSA provider since most employers won’t contribute to other HSAs.
+If you’re fortunate enough to have an employer that throws some money into your HSA for you, you’ll at a minimum probably need to keep an HSA open with your employer’s preferred HSA provider since most employers won’t contribute to other HSAs.
 Take advantage of any employer contribution because that’s totally free money!

 If your employer’s preferred HSA provider has bad investment options, this may be a time when you could consider opening up a second HSA with a better provider.
 If you opt for this route, you’ll basically have two HSAs – one for your own contributions, and one for your employer’s contributions.
 Allow your employer to contribute to their preferred HSA.
 You then contribute to your own HSA with outside contributions.

 Remember one thing, though.
 The contribution limits for your HSA also include your employer’s contributions.
-In 2017, the maximum amount a single person can contribute to an HSA is $3,400.
-This means that if your employer contributes $1,000 to your HSA, you can only contribute $2,400 yourself.
+In 2021, the maximum amount a single person can contribute to an HSA is $3,600.
+This means that if your employer contributes $1,000 to your HSA, you can only contribute $2,600 yourself.
 This is different from a 401(k) in which employer contributions aren’t included in your yearly contribution limit.

 Unlike a 401(k), which only allows you to contribute to it via payroll deductions, an HSA allows you to contribute to it in two ways:

-- Payroll deductions; or
+- Payroll deductions; OR